 The Board shall tabulate and compare all financial bids meeting the minimum eligibility criteria as per the bidding criteria given below, namely:-

-Lowness of the present value of the fixed unit petroleum and petroleum products pipeline tariff bid under this clause for the petroleum and petroleum products pipeline Petroleum and petroleum products pipeline tariff (Rs/MT) for the purpose of bidding shall be for a period of ten years from the date of start of the operation of the pipeline.
+Lowness of the present value of the fixed unit petroleum and petroleum products pipeline tariff bid under this clause for the petroleum and petroleum products pipeline Petroleum and petroleum products pipeline tariff (Rs/MT) for the purpose of bidding shall be for [each year of the economic life of the pipeline starting from its operation] from the date of start of the operation of the pipeline.
 The Board shall review the tariff after ten years and fix for a block of five years thereafter on prospective basis.

-The tariff shall be bid for each of the ten years.
+[The tariff shall be bid for each of the twenty-five years]

-This shall have a weightage of fifty per cent.;
+This shall have a weightage of [forty] per cent.;

-Lowness of the present value of the variable unit petroleum, petroleum products pipeline tariff bid under this clause for the petroleum, petroleum products pipeline Petroleum and petroleum products pipeline tariff (Rs/MT/KM) for the purpose of bidding shall be for a period of ten years from the date of the start of operation of the pipeline.
+Lowness of the present value of the variable unit petroleum, petroleum products pipeline tariff bid under this clause for the petroleum, petroleum products pipeline Petroleum and petroleum products pipeline tariff (Rs/MT/KM) for the purpose of bidding shall be for [each year of the economic life of the pipeline starting from its operation] from the date of the start of operation of the pipeline.
 The Board shall review the tariff after ten years and fix for a block of five years thereafter on prospective basis.

-The tariff shall be bid for each of the ten years.
+[ The tariff shall be bid for each of the twenty-five years.]

-This shall have a weightage of twenty per cent.:
+This shall have a weightage of [forty] per cent.: